 - a.
 Ensure effective integration within and between developments and existing areas, including in relation to public open space networks, infrastructure, and movement networks. - b.
 Ensure that the boundaries between new and existing developments are, where appropriate, managed to avoid or mitigate adverse effects. - c.
-Avoid significant adverse effects and remedy or mitigate other adverse effects on existing businesses, rural activities or infrastructure.
+Outside the central city, avoid significant adverse effects and remedy or mitigate other adverse effects on existing businesses, rural activities or infrastructure.